kitzen-io/bip39-react-native/README.md

 }
 ```
 This is required!
  - Resolutions are not applied from nested modules.
-So manuall setup is required
+So manual setup is required
  - Duplicating dependencies is required so react could pull up list of packages it needs to check as native modules, otherwise you'll get [undefined RNRandomBytes.seed](https://stackoverflow.com/questions/67019573/typeerror-null-is-not-an-object-evaluating-rnrandombytes-seed-react-native/76767229#76767229)

 2. Install the library